xinwenfu/GenCyber/FieldTrips/README.md

 - Armitage is launched from Kali-Fu and exploits a vulnerability in Metasploitable.

 ## Lab setup: start Kali-Fu and Metasploitable on Host Computer
-The host computer runs the operating system [Kubuntu](https://en.wikipedia.org/wiki/Kubuntu).
+The host computer runs the operating system called [Kubuntu](https://en.wikipedia.org/wiki/Kubuntu).
+Kali-Fu runs [Kali Linux](https://en.wikipedia.org/wiki/Kali_Linux).
+[Metasploitable](https://docs.rapid7.com/metasploit/metasploitable-2-exploitability-guide/) is a version of Ubuntu Linux and intentionally made vulnerable.

 1. Log into a Cyber Range PC with the provided username and password.